Mary Wilcox Silver

-Mary Wilcox Silver is Professor Emerita at the University of California Santa Cruz.
+Mary Wilcox Silver is Professor Emerita at the University of California, Santa Cruz.
 Silver is known for research on marine snow and harmful algal blooms, setting the stage for woman conducting research in the field, and for mentoring and teaching of graduate and undergraduate students.

 Education and career

 Silver received an A.B. in zoology from the University of California, Berkeley (1963), followed by graduate studies in animal physiology at the University of Tübingen, Germany (1963-1964), and then obtained a Ph.D. in oceanography from Scripps Institution of Oceanography (1971).
-In 1972, Silver joined the faculty of the Marine Studies Department at the University of California in Santa Cruz.
+In 1972, Silver joined the faculty of the Marine Studies Department at the University of California, Santa Cruz.

 Career and research

 Silver's Ph.D. research was on the common salp, Salpa fusiformis where she defined the habitat of the salp in conjunction with its prey, diatoms.

 Silver is best known for her research into marine snow, particles that are biological hotspots of activity in the water column and transfer organic matter to the deep ocean.
-In the 1970s, two of Silver's undergraduates (Alan Shanks and Jonathan Trent) wanted to use blue water diving for a research project.
+In the 1970s, two of Silver's undergraduates wanted to use blue water diving for a research project.
 When they complained about all the particles in the water column, she suggested they capture the particles and see what was in the particles.
 When their preliminary analysis revealed the particles were concentrated in nutrients, she got $5000 from an administrator to continue the work which led to a seminal publication with Shanks and Trent about marine snow that was published in Science and a follow up paper in Limnology & Oceanography which quantified the increased levels of phytoplankton pigments on marine snow particles.
-In a 2019 interview, one of the undergraduates, Jonathan Trent, describes how Mary Silver introduced him to plankton and his early experiences with blue water diving to collect samples.
+In a 2019 interview, one of the undergraduates describes how Mary Silver introduced him to plankton and his early experiences with blue water diving to collect samples.
 In 1989, the New York Times called the biological organisms associated with the marine snow 'sea hitchhikers'.